Turkish Vegetable Stew with Israeli Couscous

 2 medium, cut in half lengthwise, sliced 1/2-inch thick

 15 oz, drained and rinsed

 Canned diced tomatoes

 ½ cup(s), sliced

 ½ cup(s), or crumbled fat-free feta

 - To make couscous, bring 1 3 /4 cups water to a boil in a medium saucepan.
 Add couscous.
 Reduce heat to low, cover and simmer until couscous is tender and liquid is absorbed, about 12 minutes.
 Remove from heat and stir in 1 teaspoon of oil.

 - While couscous cooks, make stew.
 Heat remaining 2 teaspoons of oil in a large nonstick skillet over medium-high heat.
 Add eggplant; cook, stirring often, until lightly browned, about 3 minutes.
 Add zucchini and yellow pepper; cook, stirring often, until vegetables are crisp-tender, about 5 minutes.

-- Stir in garbanzo beans, tomatoes, water, cumin, salt and pepper.
+- Stir in chickpeas, tomatoes, water, cumin, salt and pepper.
 Bring to a boil; reduce heat to low and simmer until vegetables are tender, about 5 minutes.
 Remove from heat and stir in scallions and dill.

-- To serve, spoon a scant 3/4 cup of couscous onto each of 4 serving plates or bowls and top each with 1 1/2 cups of stew.
-Sprinkle each with 2 tablespoons of cheese and serve.
+- To serve, spoon a scant 3 /4 cup of couscous onto each of 4 serving plates and top each with 1 1/2 cups of stew.
+Sprinkle each with 2 tablespoons of feta cheese and serve.